top of page

 • Cambridge English: Advanced (CAE) test.

-The English language requirements may be met if a visa applicant met the definition of 'exempt application' in the relevant legislative instrument setting out the Language Test Requirements for TSS, SESR and ENS visas.
+The English language requirements may be met if a visa applicant would be regarded as an ‘exempt applicant’ for the purpose of the legislative instruments applicable to SID, SESR and ENS visas.

-For any occupation not listed in the table here, the Overseas Workers is required to meet the minimum standard English language requirements applicable to the TSS, SESR and ENS non-labour agreement visa streams under the Migration Regulation.
+For any Occupations that are not eligible for the English Language concession, the Overseas Worker is required to meet the minimum standard English language requirements applicable to the SID, SESR and ENS non-labour agreement visa streams under the Migration Regulations.

-• TSS and SESR: average score of IELTS 5.0 with no minimum component (unless registration or licensing requires a higher level of English).
+• SID and SESR: average score of IELTS 5.0 with no minimum component (unless registration or licensing requires a higher level of English)

 • ENS: average score of IELTS 5.0 with no component being less than IELTS 4.0 or equivalent (unless registration or licensing requires a higher level of English).